Education: ScD. in Social Epidemiology, Harvard University, School of Public Health and MPH from SF State

 Emma Sanchez-Vaznaugh, Associate Professor, Health Education Department, San Francisco State University, San Francisco, California

-Emma Sanchez-Vaznaugh, Sc.D., M.P.H. is associate professor in the Department of Health Education at San Francisco State University.
-She received her B.S. from University of San Francisco, MPH from San Francisco State University, and doctorate of science in Social Epidemiology from Harvard University, School of Public Health.
-Dr. Sanchez-Vaznaugh served as a Kellogg Health Scholar post-doctoral fellow at the Center on Social Disparities in Health, University California, San Francisco-Berkeley.
-Dr. Sanchez-Vaznaugh is a social epidemiologist whose research focuses on two interrelated strands: social inequalities in health and the extent to which environments and policies impact (or not) population patterns of disease overall and according to race or ethnicity, immigrant and socioeconomic status.
-Dr. Sanchez-Vaznaugh’s research includes studies on the impact of school-based nutrition and physical education policies on population patterns of childhood obesity and fitness overall and across racial or ethnic groups, and the potential role of nearby school environments in the variability of obesity and fitness levels among children attending public schools.
-She has received research support from The Robert Wood Johnson Foundation’s Salud America! research network to prevent obesity among Latino children and Healthy Eating Research, The W.K.
-Kellogg Foundation and Kaiser Permanente.
-Dr. Sanchez-Vaznaugh presently receives research support to study multilevel influences on childhood obesity disparities from the National Heart Lung and Blood Institute.
-Dr. Sanchez-Vaznaugh served as a member of the Institute of Medicine Committee on Physical Activity and Physical Education in the School Environment.
+Emma Sanchez-Vaznaugh, Sc.D., M.P.H., is Associate Professor in the Department of Health Education at San Francisco State University (SFSU).
+She received a B.S. from the University of San Francisco, an M.P.H. from SFSU, and a doctorate of science in Social Epidemiology from Harvard University’s School of Public Health.
+Dr. Sanchez-Vaznaugh is also affiliated faculty at the Health Equity Institute within SFSU and the Center for Health Equity within the University of California San Francisco.
+Dr. Sanchez-Vaznaugh is a social epidemiologist whose research focuses on three interrelated strands: social inequalities in health, with a primary focus on maternal and child health; and the extent to which policies and community environments influence population patterns of disease overall as well as disparities by race/ethnicity, immigration status, and socioeconomic factors.
+Dr. Sanchez-Vaznaugh’s research includes studies on racial/ethnic disparities in maternal birth outcomes; the influences of nutrition and physical education policies for schools and community environments on racial or ethnic childhood obesity disparities.
+She has received research support from The Robert Wood Johnson Foundation (Healthy Eating Research, Active Living Research and Physical Activity Research Center), the W.K.
+Kellogg Foundation, Kaiser Permanente and the National Institutes of Health.
+Dr. Sanchez-Vaznaugh currently receives research support from the National Heart, Lung, and Blood Institute and the RWJF Healthy Eating Research program to examine the influences of nutrition policies for schools on childhood obesity.
+Dr. Sanchez-Vaznaugh served on the National Academies of Sciences Committee on Physical Activity and Physical Education in the School Environment.